Excel Accessibility Guide

 - Each worksheet must have an appropriate name in the tab at the bottom on the workbook;

 - Column and row headings must be labeled;

 - Charts/graphs must include axis information.

-Workbooks posted as .XLS-only must include a link to the Excel Viewer.
+Workbooks posted as .XLS-only must include a link to the Excel Mobile or some other viewer.